Dr Maria Vaccarella

 I am currently writing a monograph, Biomedicine in Contemporary Western Literature.
 Doctoring Stories (Palgrave), on what narrative theory can learn from illness narratives.
 It is a work of narratological criticism, which explores how biomedicine spurred the creation of illness narratives and what a better understanding of these narratives from different cultural contexts can contribute to literary and biomedical studies.

-I have recently completed the project Illness as Fiction: Textual Afflictions in Print and Online, funded by a British Academy/Leverhulme Small Research Grant.
+My latest research project is Illness as Fiction: Textual Afflictions in Print and Online, funded by a British Academy/Leverhulme Small Research Grant.
 Drawing on research in literary criticism, psychiatry, and psychology, it illustrates how fake illness autobiographies are created, whether in the form of published books or in the realm of online peer-support communities (e.g. cases of Munchausen by Internet).
-I plan to continue my investigation of autofictional illness narratives (I currently have two journal articles on this topic under review) in a future project with pedagogical implications for medical education.
+I plan to continue my investigation of autofictional illness narratives in a future project with pedagogical implications for medical education.
+I have published a first exploration of autofictional illness narratives in this journal article on Maggie Nelson's Bluets and in this comparative article on representations of palliative care

 Chronic conditions are a recurring theme in my research and its applications.
 I have collaborated with colleagues from the School of Clinical Sciences and the Bristol Heart Institute to implement a narrative approach to cardiology, while together with Dr Andrew Blades, I have co-organised academic and public events to raise awareness of HIV/AIDS (also in collaboration with Bristol-based charity The Brigstowe Project).
 You can read a clinically-relevant appreciation of my previous research on epilepsy here.